 The growing capability of the internet and its role as primary media consumption tool has compelled companies to consider video content as an element of their integrated web marketing campaigns.
+Consumers spend 5.5 hours watching videos every day on average, and about 20 percent of that time is spent on digital content.
 Video marketing helps businesses appeal to the growing demographic of internet users who watch video clips on the web.

 Online video demand